longhorn/longhorn/README.md

   fromBackup: ""
 ```

-Then user can create PVC directly.
+Then user can create a PVC directly.
 For example:
 ```
 apiVersion: v1
 kind: PersistentVolumeClaim